ti-cortex-m4/demo-java-completablefuture/readme.md

 ```

-3) The advantage of the asynchronous implementation based on the _CompletableFuture_ class is shorter execution time (because some tasks run in parallel) and more fluent code.
+3) The advantage of the asynchronous implementation based on the _CompletableFuture_ class is shorter execution time (because some tasks run in parallel) _and_ more fluent code.
 The disadvantage of this implementation is that the more advanced CompletableFuture API is at the same time more difficult to learn.

 ```
-CompletableFuture<Integer> priceInEur = supplyAsync(this::getPriceInEur);
+CompletableFuture<Integer> priceInEur = CompletableFuture.supplyAsync(this::getPriceInEur);
-CompletableFuture<Integer> exchangeRateEurToUsd = supplyAsync(this::getExchangeRateEurToUsd);
+CompletableFuture<Integer> exchangeRateEurToUsd = CompletableFuture.supplyAsync(this::getExchangeRateEurToUsd);

 CompletableFuture<Integer> netAmountInUsd = priceInEur
        .thenCombine(exchangeRateEurToUsd, (price, exchangeRate) -> price * exchangeRate);